android-fis-uan/android-course-examples/README.md

 # android-course-examples
-Some examples for the Android Programming Course
+Some examples for the Android Programming Course.
+This material is based on the course of Marty Stepp at Stanford University.